Good plant culture prevents many house plant issues, but every indoor gardener needs to know the trouble signs, and how to deal with them.

 Keeping house plant leaves clean helps prevent insect attacks.

 Two items mentioned throughout this article include:

 - Naural Pesticide Neem Oil

 - Synthetic Pesticide Malathion

 Both are good basic pest control products.
 Read the label and follow directions.

-Spraying plants once a week with a house plant pesticide like Neem Oil is a good trouble preventive, but spraying does not take the place of proper culture.
+Spraying Neem oil on houseplants once a week is a good trouble preventive, but spraying does not take the place of proper culture.
 For convenience, keep a spray bottle of Neem mixed up.
 Follow the manufacturer’s directions.

 Most insects attacking house plants are too small to be seen well with the naked eye.
 However, sucking types such as aphids, mealybugs, whiteflies, and scale are detected readily.